Elim Beach Coloured Sands – awesome camping near Cooktown

-Apart from the coloured sands, the other biggest highlight for any 4WD driver is getting around the tracks on the way to Cape Bedford.
+Apart from the coloured sands, one of the biggest highlights for any 4WD driver is navigating the tracks on the way to Cape Bedford.

 Getting to Cape Bedford

-Once you register at the reception, you get a tracks map as well.
-It is always a good idea to ask about tracks condition as there are a few boggy areas, where you can get stuck.
+Upon registering at the reception, you will be given a map of the tracks.
+It is always a good idea to ask about the track conditions as there are a few boggy areas where you can get stuck.

-Some tracks lead to the beach, some of them lead to the hills which gives you a great lookout over the ocean, and one will get you to the endpoint of Cape Bedford.
+Some tracks lead to the beach, while others lead to the hills, which offer a great lookout over the ocean.
+One track will take you to the endpoint of Cape Bedford.

 Climbing Cape Bedford